Python¶

 Successfully installed boto-2.49.0

-on the Python 3.10 environment.
+Will install boto just for the jupyter-user on the Python 3.10 environment.

-Installing global packages¶
+Installing global packages

-If you wish to make this package available to all users for a particular Python installation,
+If you wish to make this package available to all users for a particular Python installation, SSH into the EC2 instance and run the pip install command as the ubuntu user.

-[email protected]:~$ /opt/python/3.9/bin/pip install boto
+ubuntu@ip-172-31-93-190:~$ /opt/python/3.9/bin/pip install boto

 Collecting boto